homacs/org.cakelab.blender.io/doc/README.txt

 -------------------------------
 Refers to script org.cakelab.blender.io/blender-utils/checkout-branch.sh

-1. Identify the required branch of the new version on https://developer.blender.org/diffusion/ --> blender-vX.XX-release
+1. Identify the required branch of the new version on https://developer.blender.org/diffusion/B/branches/master/ --> blender-vX.XX-release
-   Note: For patch version updates (e.g. 2.90.0 -> 2.90.1), just 'git pull' the branch
+   Note: For patch version updates (tags, e.g. 2.90.0 -> 2.90.1), just 'git pull' the branch
 2. Clone the new branch  (or:  https://wiki.blender.org/index.php/Dev:Doc/Tools/Git)
-   - Edit script and adjust BRANCH and LOCATION
+   - Edit script mentioned above and adjust BRANCH and LOCATION
    - Execute script
    - Create a new C/C++ project in Eclipse pointing to the cloned blender folder.
 3. Identify changes by comparison with the previous release branch (remote->origin/blender-vX.XX-release)